 2) Controversial issues: human rights and international humanitarian law, corruption and economic crime, environmental degradation

-3) Sector specific exclusions: lowest performing companies in high risk industries + climate related (companies with over 30% of revenues from coal, oil sand companies, palm oil companies causing deforestation).
+3) Sector specific exclusions: lowest performing companies in high risk industries + climate related (companies with over 25% of revenues from coal or planned coal fired plants over 1000MW, oil sand companies, palm oil companies causing deforestation).

 Positive/Best in Class screening

-The Storebrand Sustainability rating covering 2500 companies also includes fixed income funds and portfolios.
-Ratings are on a 1-100 scale and consist of companies ESG practice, financial robustness and positioning for global sustainability trends.
-Analyses leading to the rating are sector based.
-Some types of bonds (Norwegian regional banks, Swedish Covered Bonds and Bonds issued by Norwegian/Swedish communes are given a group score based on ratings from the Financial sector.
+The Storebrand Sustainability rating covering 4000 companies also includes fixed income funds and portfolios.
+Ratings are on a 1-100 scale and capture whether companies are contributing positively or negatively to financially material Sustainable Development Goals.
+Analyses leading to the rating are theme/SDG based.
+Some types of bonds (Norwegian regional banks, Swedish Covered Bonds and Bonds issued by Norwegian/Swedish communes are given a group score based on ratings from the Financial sector in these countries.

 On the basis of this sustainability rating, fixed income funds are rated on a scale of 1-10.